 Prognosis: Rarely fatal, but too high of a fever can lead to heart damage

-Prevention: Cleanliness and eliminating the lice infestation, next to impossible in the trenches
+Prevention: Cleanliness and eliminating the lice infestation, which is next to impossible in the trenches

 Type of infection: Fungal

-Symptoms: Feet turn red then blue, swelling, blisters, can smell like decay
+Symptoms: Feet turn red then blue; swelling, blisters; area stinks like decay

 Duration: Two to six weeks followed by months of recovery

-Course of the illness: In advanced cases, leads to gangrene and amputations
+Course of the illness: In advanced cases, leads to gangrene and amputation

 Prognosis: Varies, depending on severity